directus/directus/docs/extensions/endpoints.md

 #### Available Options

 - `id` — The unique key for this endpoint.
 Each route of your endpoint will be a sub-route of `/<id>`.
-- `register` — The endpoint's register function.
+- `handler` — The endpoint's handler function.

 ## Register Function